cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Simplified Shallue-van de Woestijne-Ulas Method {#simple-swu}

-The function map2curve\_simple\_swu(alpha) implements a simplification of the Shallue-van de Woestijne-Ulas map {{U07}} described by Brier et al. {{BCIMRT10}}, which they call the "simplified SWU" map.
+The function map2curve\_simple\_swu(alpha) implements a simplification of the Shallue-van de Woestijne-Ulas encoding {{U07}} described by Brier et al. {{BCIMRT10}}, which they call the "simplified SWU" map.
 Wahby and Boneh
-{{WB19}} generalize this map to curves over fields of odd characteristic p > 3.
+{{WB19}} generalize this encoding to curves over fields of odd characteristic p > 3.

 Preconditions: A Weierstrass curve over F such that A!=0 and B!=0.